metakgp/gyft/README.md

    ```sh
    python3 gyft.py
    ```
-2. Enter your roll number, password, security answer and OTP (if required) when prompted
+2. Enter your roll number, password, security answer, and OTP (if required) when prompted
 3. Now you can choose between 2 options, which will be prompted to you:
    - #### Add to Google Calendar:
      - For this, you have to get your `credentials.json` and save it as `client_secret.json` to the current directory by following the Step 1 from [here](https://developers.google.com/google-apps/calendar/quickstart/python#step_1_turn_on_the_api_name)